 2. A source he could not reveal

 To hear Bob tell it, the two are completely unrelated.
 Suddenly bingo, Bob is sitting there watching Fitzgerald's press conference.
-As he tells Time Magazine, he was so struck with conscience he just had to come forward:
+As he tells Time Magazine, he was so struck with conscience he just

 In his press conference announcing Libby’s indictment, Fitzgerald noted that, "Mr. Libby was the first official known to have told a reporter when he talked to Judith Miller in June of 2003 about Valerie Wilson."
 Woodward realized, given that the indictment stated Libby disclosed the information to New York Times reporter Miller on June 23, that Libby was not the first official to talk about Wilson's wife to a reporter.
 Woodward himself had received the information earlier.